artmetla/DejaView/docs/tracing-101.md

 Natively supported ftrace events can be found in the fields of [this proto message](/docs/reference/trace-packet-proto.autogen#FtraceEvent).
-Perfetto also supports collecting ftrace events it does not natively understand (i.e. it does not have a protobuf message for) as a ["generic"](/docs/reference/trace-packet-proto.autogen#GenericFtraceEvent) events.
+DejaView also supports collecting ftrace events it does not natively understand (i.e. it does not have a protobuf message for) as a ["generic"](/docs/reference/trace-packet-proto.autogen#GenericFtraceEvent) events.
 These events are encoded as key-value pairs, similar to a JSON